Takatū logo

 The programme delivery is a combination of Weekend Workshops (for Levels 1-4) or Kura Reo (for Levels 5-7) and Online Tutorials, as well as Online learning activities that you will complete in your own time to consolidate face-to-face learning.
 More detail on our programme delivery

-Once your enrolment is confirmed you will receive login details to the Student Portal where you can select your day/time for your tutorials the week of the 20th February 2023.
+Once your enrolment is confirmed you will receive login details to the student portal which is where you'll be able to select your day/time for your tutorials once these have been posted.

 There is no provision for teacher release days in our delivery of this programme.